decagraff/agar.io/README.md

-# MultiNames
+# MultiName
 [MultiName] Now you can use more names at once.
 How use it?
 In box for name type like this => Example: `Name1,Name2,Name3,...`

 # Proxies
 Bots working with HTTP, SOCKS4, SOCKS5.